I’ve spent years of my life experimenting with various full body workouts and split routines.

 Full Body Workout: Pros & Cons

-Who should do a Full Body Workout?
+Who Should Use a Full Body Workout Routine?

 Body Part Split Routine: Pros & Cons